ionic-team/ionic-framework/core/src/components/tabs/readme.md

 string

-A unique name for the tabs
+A unique name for the tabs.

 #### scrollable

 boolean

-If the tabs should be scrollable
+If true, the tabs will be scrollable when there are enough tabs to overflow the width of the screen.

 #### tabbarHidden

 boolean

-If true, the tabbar
+If true, the tabbar will be hidden.
+Defaults to `false`.

 #### tabbarHighlight